cyrus-and/chrome-remote-interface/README.md

 -----------------------------------------

-This module comes with a REPL interface that can be used to interactively control Chrome.
+This module comes with a REPL interface that can be used to interactively control Chrome (run with `--help` to display the list of available options).
 It supports command execution and event binding, see the documentation for `chrome.Domain.method([params], [callback])` and `chrome.Domain.event(callback)`.
 Here's a sample session:

 ```javascript